amitshinde7/Adapt/README.md

-# Testcode
+#Testcode
-This for terraform and ansible testing purpose
+This project is for terraform and ansible testing purpose.